Yad Vashem: Hall of Names

 The Hall of Names is a memorial to the six million Jews who were murdered in the Holocaust.
 The main hall is composed of two cones: one ten meters high, with a reciprocal well-like cone excavated into the underground rock, its base filled with water.
 On the upper cone is a display featuring 600 photographs of Holocaust victims and fragments of Pages of Testimony.
 These are reflected in the water at the bottom of the lower cone, commemorating those victims whose names remain unknown.
-Surrounding the platform is the circular repository, housing the approximately 2.7 million Pages of Testimony collected to date, with empty spaces for those yet to be submitted.
+Surrounding the platform is the circular repository, housing the approximately 2.8 million Pages of Testimony collected until November 2025, with empty spaces for those yet to be submitted.

-Since the 1950s, Yad Vashem has collected approximately 110,000 audio, video, and written testimonies by Holocaust survivors.
+Since the 1950s, Yad Vashem has collected approximately 125,000 audio, video, and written testimonies by Holocaust survivors.
 As the survivors age, the program has expanded to visiting survivors in their homes, to tape interviews.
 Adjoining the hall is a study area with a computerized data bank where visitors can do online searches for the names of Holocaust victims.